Health and WellbeingFind a programme

-The pathway integrates the study of the interaction between three important lifestyle behaviours - nutrition, physical activity and substance use (ie smoking and alcohol consumption) - and their impact on public health and risks for chronic diseases.
+The pathway integrates the study of the interaction between three important lifestyle behaviours: nutrition, physical activity and substance use (ie smoking and alcohol consumption), their impact on public health and risks for chronic diseases.

 For further information on our associated research groups and staff, please visit the School for Policy Studies web pages.

 The PhD in Health and Wellbeing offers useful preparation for a number of careers.
-Our students often go on to employment in areas of government policy and health promotion at local, national and international level, while others have continued within academic careers, taking up post-doctoral positions and research associate positions in UK and international universities.
+Our students often go on to employment in areas of government policy and health promotion at local, national and international level.
+Others have continued to academic careers, taking up post-doctoral positions and research associate positions in UK and international universities.

-The programme establishes both a sound research training base and practical applications, which prepares our students for different types of employment, including research, policy and intervention implementation.
+The programme establishes both a sound research training base and an understanding of practical applications, which prepares our students for different types of employment, including research, policy and intervention implementation.

 The following are staff profiles from the School for Policy Studies.
 Staff profiles from the University of Bath and the University of Exeter can also be explored.

 Professor David Abbott, Disabled children living in residential settings; issues for disabled children and young people and their families; making transitions to adulthood; multi-agency working.

 Dr Nadia Aghtaie, Forced marriage within the UK' s South Asian community; violence against women in Iran and the UK; violence against women in rural and urban areas in the UK; young people and intimate partner violence.